 Unfortunately it’s unavoidable to hike the main road when you come from Ličko Petrovo Selo, the Croatian Green Trail, if you want to pass the border checkpoint.
 Even if there would be a (official) hiking trail through the mountains, now is not the right time, if you ask me.
 Other than that, nothing unusual happened.
 For me it weren’t people giving me problems, but the dogs.

 As soon as I crossed the border, the party started.
 Hungry stray dogs aggressively barked wherever I passed by.
 Ignore, ignore, ignore.
 But those dogs scare me, especially when they’re in groups and run towards you.
-Often people helped me chasing them away, but I can’t say it was a pleasant walk.
+Often people helped me to chase them away, but I can’t say it was a pleasant walk.
 A dazer – handheld ultrasonic dog deterrent device – can make the difference.
 Dogs don’t like this sound and usually immediately stop barking/running/attacking.
 It’s totally harmless, but pretty efficient.
-In Bihać I unfortunately came to the conclusion that mine didn’t work anymore.
+In Bihać I unfortunately came to the conclusion that mine didn’t work any more.

 Hiking in Una National Park